-&lt;sup>4 In some cases, faculty facing non-reappointment may agree to resign instead.
-Such cases are treated on a case-by-case basis.
+4 In some cases, faculty facing non-reappointment may agree to resign instead.
+Such cases are addressed on a case-by-case basis.

-&lt;sup>5 It is at this point that the Office of the Provost must make a number of predictions and estimates for the coming months and years, including the number of retirements and resignations that will occur in the current year, the size of the incoming freshman and transfer classes, the demand for certain majors, second majors, minors and programs, and the need for specific research expertise, among other things.
+5 It is at this point that the Office of the Provost must make a number of predictions and estimates for the coming months and years, including the number of retirements and resignations that will occur in the current year, the size of the incoming freshman and transfer classes, the demand for certain majors, second majors, minors and programs, and the need for specific research expertise, among other things.

-&lt;sup>6 Milner Library faculty have a start date of July 1; all other faculty have a start date of Aug.16.
+6 Milner Library faculty have a start date of July 1; all other faculty have a start date of Aug.16.

-authorized), it may be necessary to provide funding to assure that classes taught in that unit will be adequately covered.
+- Instructional Capacity Funding: Because there is ordinarily a "gap year" or two between the effective date of the retirement/resignation and the beginning of the contract of a new faculty member (if authorized), it may be necessary to provide funding to assure that classes taught in that unit will be adequately covered.
 Ordinarily, this means providing instructional capacity (IC) funding to the affected college based on student demand and programmatic requirements.
 An initial base allocation to colleges is made in May for the upcoming FY.
-A second supplemental allocation request is made in January that considers the size of the incoming freshman class, resignations, retirements, FMLA and other academic leave situations and accounts for actual spring enrollment, which may include additional sections of courses needed due to rapid enrollment growth.
-The Office of the Provost continually monitors and modifies the IC allocation model as necessary to assure a thoughtful and efficient allocation.
+After reviewing requests for colleges, a supplemental allocation is provided in February that considers the size of the incoming first time in college (FTIC) class, resignations, retirements, FMLA and other academic leave situations.
+The supplemental allocation is distributed in February to account for actual spring semester enrollment and capture any additional sections of courses that may be needed due to rapid enrollment growth, and account for course cancellations that may occur in early January.
+The Office of the Provost continually monitors and modifies the IC allocation model as necessary to assure thoughtful and efficient allocations.
 It is important to note that FY 17 budget reductions negatively impacted permanent non-tenure track faculty funding and graduate teaching assistantship funding available in schools/departments.
-The decision to give up permanent funding in school/department budgets has led to reliance on temporary instructional capacity funding each year.

-- Appropriate IC requests - Replacement costs for resignations, retirement, non-reappointment/tenure denial, death. - Replacement for sabbaticals or educational leaves. - Replacement costs to cover courses for faculty member serving in interim/acting administrative role. - When there is a lack of permanent funding to cover a TT overload, or a course taught by an NTT or GTA instructor of record (this includes teaching assignments for clinical/student teaching supervision. - Temporary IC needed for program growth (additional course sections) - Inappropriate IC requests (will not be funded) - Operating costs (student workers, travel, commodities, non-instructional personnel) - Additional pays of any kind. - Costs associated with course reassignments for administrative duties not included in a faculty members' contract when department variance is available. - Graduate Assistantship funding for students who are not course instructors (i.e. grading/attendance only)
+The decision to give up permanent funding in school/department budgets has led to reliance on additional temporary instructional capacity funding each year. - Appropriate IC requests - Replacement costs for resignations, retirement, non-reappointment/tenure denial, death - Replacement for sabbaticals or educational leaves. - Replacement costs to cover courses for faculty members serving in interim/acting administrative role. - When there is a lack of permanent funding to cover a TT overload, or a course taught by an NTT or GTA instructor of record (this includes teaching assignments for clinical/student teaching supervision. - Temporary IC needed for program growth (additional course sections). - o Inappropriate IC requests (will not be funded) - Operating costs (student workers, travel, commodities, non-instructional personnel). - Additional pays of any kind. - Costs associated with course reassignments for administrative duties not included in a faculty members' contract when department personnel variance is available. - Graduate Assistantship funding for students who are not course instructors (i.e., grading/attendance only).

-Guiding Principles
+• Guiding Principles